PHYSICAL WELLNESS

 Practicing positivity

 Maintaining a positive outlook can be a powerful tool for navigating your exercise journey.
-Mel, Lynn, and Rick exemplify this mindset, each finding strength in their experiences.
+Mel and Rick exemplify this mindset, each finding strength in their experiences.
 Rick acknowledged the frustration that comes with CIDP’s unpredictability, stating, “You try to be as positive as possible and go, ‘Okay, well that's today.
 Tomorrow can be different.’”

 Mel expressed how staying positive and persistent has helped in making dance a part of her life again.
 “Being ill—it was like, ‘I cannot lose dance right now.
 I have to figure out how to get involved.’
 So, it just became something I had to reach for and figure out how to get back into.”